Perturbation theory for the $\Phi^4_3$ measure, revisited with Hopf algebras: Introduction

 In this review, we argue that there is still room for improvement in the analysis of the $\Phi^4_3$ model, taking advantage of quite recent developments in more algebraic approaches.
+We will present a rather compact argument which shows that, after sui\-ta\-ble renormalisation, all the terms in the perturbatively expanded partition function of the~$\Phi^4_3$ model are uniformly bounded in the cut-off parameter.
+This is the main contribution of our work.

+It is well-known that~the perturbative series does \emph{not} converge~\cite{Jaffe_1965}, but that it can be resummed using the theory of Borel transforms; Sokal's theorem~\cite{Sokal80} provides two sufficient conditions under which that resummation procedure works.
+We will demonstrate that our setup provides a convenient framework to check one of these conditions, the \emph{remainder bounds}, in a systematic way.---However, we are only able to present a complete proof under a fairly strong moment bound assumption which seems highly non-trivial to check on its own part.
+We \emph{do not} make any statement about (local) analyticity, the second condition, and instead only assume its validity.

-We will present a rather compact argument showing that the partition function of the suitably renormalised $\Phi^4_3$ model admits a well-defined asymptotic expansion, which can furthermore be resummed using the theory of Borel transforms.
-Important sources of inspiration for our approach are the monograph~\cite{Peccati_Taqqu_book} by Peccati and Taqqu on Wiener chaos and cumulant expansions, the article~\cite{EFPTZ18} by Ebrahimi--Fard \textit{et al} on deformations of Hopf algebras, and Hairer's overview~\cite{Hairer_BPHZ} of BPHZ renormalisation.
+Important sources of inspiration for our approach are the monograph~\cite{Peccati_Taqqu_book} by Peccati and Taqqu on Wiener chaos and cumulant expansions, the article~\cite{EFPTZ18} by Ebrahimi-Fard \textit{et al.} on deformations of Hopf algebras, and Hairer's overview~\cite{Hairer_BPHZ} of BPHZ renormalisation.

 This article is organized as follows.
 In Section~\ref{sec:set-up}, we introduce the set-up, including a definition of the renormalised $\Phi^4_3$ measure with cut-off $N$.
-In Section~\ref{sec:expansion}, we give a relatively concise proof of the fact that the partition function of the model admits an asymptotic expansion, all terms of which converge as the cut-off $N$ is sent to infinity.
-Finally, in Section~\ref{sec:Borel}, we examine the question of Borel resummation of the asymptotic expansion.
+In Section~\ref{sec:expansion}, we give a relatively concise proof of the fact that the partition function of the model admits a perturbative expansion in terms that converge as the cut-off $N$ is sent to infinity.
+Finally, in Section~\ref{sec:Borel}, we address the question of Borel resummation of the per\-tur\-ba\-tive expansion and explain how our approach allows to systematize parts of its proof.